tiny-dnn/tiny-dnn/doc/How-Tos.md

 ### <a name="change-the-weight-initialization"></a>change the weight initialization
 In neural network training, initial value of weight/bias can affect training speed and accuracy.
-In tiny-cnn, the weight is appropriately scaled by xavier algorithm[1](http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) and the bias is filled with 0.
+In tiny-dnn, the weight is appropriately scaled by xavier algorithm[1](http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) and the bias is filled with 0.

 To change initialization method (or weight-filler) and scaling factor, use ```weight_init()``` and ```bias_init()``` function of network and layer class.